ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_costmap2d_plugin.rst

 .. _writing_new_costmap2d_plugin:

-Writing a new Costmap2D plugin
+Writing a New Costmap2D Plugin
 ******************************

 - `Overview`_